fbpic/fbpic/docs/source/how_to_run.rst

 ----------------------------------

 The python package `PyVista <https://github.com/pyvista/pyvista>`_ can be used to easily produce a 3D visualization of output data.
-Install PyVista:
+Install PyVista and openPMD-viewer:

 ::

   pip install pyvista
+  conda install -c rlehe openpmd_viewer

 For a simple static visualization, you can use the following code as an example:

 .. code-block:: python

-  from opmd_viewer.addons.pic.lpa_diagnostics import LpaDiagnostics import pyvista
+  from opmd_viewer import OpenPMDTimeSeries import pyvista

   # Open the simulation outputs using openPMD viewer
-  ts = LpaDiagnostics('./sim_outputs/diags/hdf5')
+  ts = OpenPMDTimeSeries('./sim_outputs/diags/hdf5')

   # Create the PyVista plotter
   plotter = pyvista.Plotter()